Oregon vs. Michigan College Basketball Predictions & Picks - December 2

 - Pick OU: Over (151.5)

-Oregon has gone 1-2-0 against the spread, while Michigan's ATS record this season is 3-3-0.
-One of the Ducks' games this season have gone over the point total, and four of the Wolverines' games have gone over.
-The teams average 163.4 points per game, 11.9 more points than this matchup's total.
+Oregon is 1-2-0 against the spread, while Michigan's ATS record this season is 3-3-0.
+The Ducks have a 1-2-0 record going over the point total, while games involving the Wolverines have a record of 4-2-0 when it comes to hitting the over.
+The two teams average 163.4 points per game, 11.9 more points than this matchup's total.

 Sportsbook Promo Codes